 It’s been fun to experiment with different versions of maklouba, building a tapestry of colours and textures that is only visible when I flip over the dish.
 I’ve tried it frying up the onions with turmeric first, rendering them yellow, and leaving the rice white.
 Another version included curls of eggplant skin to add some purple to the end result.
 Lots of room for creativity here!

-An Easy Maklouba Recipe from Jordan
+An Easy Maklouba Recipe

 (Adapted from Beit Sitti Cooking School, with some changes)